charcoalphp/charcoal/packages/app/docs/providers.md

 # Service Providers

-Dependencies and extensions are handled by a dependency container, using [Pimple], which can be defined via _service providers_ (`Pimple\ServiceProviderInterface`).
+Dependencies and extensions are handled by a dependency container, using [DI], which can be defined via _service providers_.

 #### Included Providers